mosra/magnum-singles/README.md

 versions back for easier overview when updating.

 For more information read the [single-header library docs](https://doc.magnum.graphics/corrade/corrade-singles.html).
-The libraries are generated using `acme.py`, which is part of Corrade.
+The libraries are generated using `acme.py`, which is a part of Corrade.
 [See its documentation](https://doc.magnum.graphics/corrade/acme.html), if you are interested.
 Particular libraries are introduced on the Magnum blog: